luccayang011/Password_Manager/README.md

 A easy program to help users generate and manage their passwords

-This is a project I built following Angela's course: 100 Days of Code: The Complete Python Pro Bootcamp for 2023
+This is a project I built following Angela's course: The Complete Python Pro Bootcamp for 2023